-Global Health Service Partnership is another program focused on building the healthcare capacity in countries that have shortages in healthcare providers.
-Eligible applicants are physicians and nurses willing to train the next generation of health professionals, enhance the use of high standards of clinical practices, and improve the medical and nursing education in developing countries.
+Global Health Service Partnership is another program focused on building the health care capacity in countries such as Liberia, Malawi, Swaziland, Tanzania, and Uganda.
+Eligible applicants are physicians and nurses willing to train the next generation of health professionals, enhance the use of high standards of clinical practices, and improve medical and nursing education.

 Furthermore, returned volunteers seeking to pursue a graduate degree can receive financial aid through Paul D. Coverdell Fellows Program.
-In Oregon, Willamette University and the University of Oregon offer scholarships to Paul D. Coverdell Fellows for advanced degrees, such as Master in Business Administration, Master in Public Administration, Juris Doctor, Master of Laws, and Master of Legal Studies.
+In Oregon, Willamette University offers scholarships to Paul D. Coverdell Fellows for Master of Business Administration for Business, Government and Not-for-Profit Management, and Early Career MBA or MBA for Career Change programs.

 The Peace Corps Demographics

-Since the establishment of the Peace Corps, about 220,000 volunteers have served in 141 countries to further the agency's mission – the promotion of world peace and friendship.
-In 2014, 6,818 volunteers and trainees served in 64 countries, of which 63 percent were women and 37 percent were men.
-Men and women over the age of 50 accounted for 7 percent of the volunteer population.
-The median age for a Peace Corps volunteer was 25.
-The oldest volunteer that served in the Peace Corps in 2014 was 80 years old.
+Since the establishment of the Peace Corps, more than 230,000 volunteers have served in 141 countries to further the agency’s mission – the promotion of world peace and friendship.
+In 2017, 7,376 volunteers and trainees served in 64 countries, of which 63 percent were women and 37 percent were men.
+Volunteers over the age of 50 accounted for 6 percent of the volunteer population.
+The median age for a Peace Corps volunteer was 28.

-Oregon ranks eighth in the number of Peace Corps volunteers per capita in the nation with 4.0 volunteers per 100,000 residents in 2015.
-Vermont leads the country as having the highest number of Peace Corps volunteers per capita with 8.3 volunteers per 100,000 residents.
-California continues to hold its spot as the largest producer of volunteers with 915 residents in service.
-Other states that produce large numbers of volunteers are New York (416 volunteers), Washington (319 volunteers), and Florida (299 volunteers).
-States that had the lowest numbers of Peace Corps volunteers are Delaware (12 volunteers), Mississippi (10 volunteers), and North Dakota (9 volunteers).
+Oregon ranks fourth in the number of Peace Corps volunteers per capita with 4.3 volunteers per 100,000 residents in 2017.
+The District of Columbia leads the country as having the highest number of Peace Corps volunteers per capita with 8.8 volunteers per 100,000 residents.
+California continues to hold its spot as the largest producer of volunteers with 873 residents in service.
+Other states that produce large numbers of volunteers are New York (485 volunteers), Florida (355), and Virginia (352).